yogapermana76/hospital-queue-system-test/README.md

 ## Requirements

-- Node.js installed on your computer.
+- Node.js or Go installed on your computer

 ## Installation